sliman2017/YouTube-Playlist-Downloader/README.md

 pyinstaller --onefile --add-binary "ffmpeg.exe;." --name youtube_downloader myScript.py
 ```

-Notes on packaging:
-- `--onefile` creates a single EXE that unpacks at runtime (useful for distribution).
-- `--add-binary "ffmpeg.exe;."` copies `ffmpeg.exe` next to the exe at runtime.
-- Check the generated `warn-*.txt` in `build/` if PyInstaller warns about missing modules.

----

 ## Troubleshooting

 - "yt-dlp not found" when running exe: ensure the exe was built correctly.
 If running from source, run `pip install yt-dlp`.